 Breaking the Myth: Stimulants Do Not Make You Smarter

 It is worth noting here that there is no focusing effect of stimulant drugs for those who do not have ADHD.
-Some people do not take speed to get high, but they will take prescription medication like Adderall in an attempt to focus on their work or their studies.
+Some people do not take speed to get high, but they will take a prescription medication like Adderall in an attempt to focus on their work or their studies.

 Simply put, this doesn’t work.
 The cognitive impact of amphetamines has been shown again and again to only apply to those with ADHD.